nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `ManageHR` and the **Actor** is the `HR manager`, unless specified otherwise)

-#### Use case: UC01 - List all employees
+#### Use case: UC01 - List all people

 **MSS**

-1. HR manager requests to list employees
+1. HR manager requests to list people
-2. ManageHR shows a list of employees
+2. ManageHR shows a list of people

     Use case ends.